Storage: Lustre (scratch)

 Working with small files

 As Lustre is meant for large files, the performance with small (smaller than 10MB) files will not be optimal.
-If possible, try to avoid working with multiple small files.
+If possible, try to avoid working with large numbers of small files.
+Large numbers is greater than thousands or tens of thousands.

 Large datasets which consist mostly of small (<1MB) files can be slow to